ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: Abstract

 \section{Abstract}

-Neural rendering has made significant strides in 3D reconstruction and novel view synthesis.
-With the integration with physics, it opens up new applications.
-The inverse problem of estimating physics from visual data, however, still remains challenging, limiting its effectiveness for applications like physically accurate digital twin creation in robotics and XR.
-Existing methods that incorporate physics into neural rendering frameworks typically require dense multi-view videos as input, making them impractical for scalable, real-world use.
-When presented with sparse multi-view videos, the sequential optimization strategy used by existing approaches introduces significant error accumulation, e.g., poor initial 3D reconstruction leads to bad material parameter estimation in subsequent stages.
-Instead of sequential optimization, directly optimizing all parameters at the same time also fails due to the highly non-convex and often non-differentiable nature of the problem.
-We propose ProJo4D, a progressive joint optimization framework that gradually increases the set of jointly optimized parameters guided by their sensitivity, leading to fully joint optimization over geometry, appearance, physical state, and material property.
-Evaluations on PAC-NeRF and Spring-Gaus datasets show that ProJo4D outperforms prior work in 4D future state prediction, novel view rendering of future state, and material parameter estimation, demonstrating its effectiveness in physically grounded 4D scene understanding.
-For demos, please visit the project webpage: \url{https://daniel03c1.github.io/ProJo4D/}.
+Neural rendering has advanced significantly in 3D reconstruction and novel view synthesis, and integrating physics into these frameworks opens new applications such as physically accurate digital twins for robotics and XR.
+However, the inverse problem of estimating physical parameters from visual observations remains challenging.
+Existing physics-aware neural rendering methods typically require dense multi-view videos, making them impractical for scalable, real-world deployment.
+Under sparse-view settings, the sequential optimization strategies employed by current approaches suffer from severe error accumulation: inaccuracies in initial 3D reconstruction propagate to subsequent stages, degrading physical state and material parameter estimates.
+On the other hand, simultaneous optimization of all parameters fails due to the highly non-convex and often non-differentiable nature of the problem.
+We propose ProJo4D, a progressive joint optimization framework that gradually expands the set of jointly optimized parameters.
+This design enables physics-informed gradients to refine geometry while avoiding the instability of direct joint optimization over all parameters.
+Evaluations on synthetic and real-world datasets demonstrate that ProJo4D substantially outperforms prior work in 4D future state prediction and physical parameter estimation, achieving up to 10$\times$ improvement in geometric accuracy while maintaining computational efficiency.